tshepang/cargo-release/README.md

 At the moment, `cargo release` won't try to generate a changelog from git history or anything.
-Because I think changelog is an important communication between developer and users, which requires carefully maintained.
+Because I think changelog is an important communication between developer and users, which requires careful maintenance.

 However, you can still use `pre-release-replacements` to smooth your process of releasing a changelog, along with your crate.
 You need to